 If you’re unsure which to pick, review the content of each section and try out some questions so you can get a feel for the style and difficulty.
 This table shows what the general questions are like for each subject.

 The available sections

-Each part has 18 multiple choice questions.
-There is no negative marking so you should attempt every question in the three parts that you choose.
+Each part has 20 multiple choice questions.
+There is no negative marking so you should attempt every question in both the maths section, and the part that you choose.
 Each question is worth one mark.

 Maths is the only required section in the NSAA.
 Because of this, being confident with Maths is extremely important in the NSAA.
 We find that students improving their numerical and algebraic skills usually result in massive improvements in both their section 1 and 2 scores.
 Remember that maths in section 1 not only comes up in the maths questions but also in physics (manipulating equations and standard form) and chemistry (mass calculations).
 Thus, if you find yourself consistently running out of time in section 1, spending a few hours on brushing up your basic maths skills may do wonders for you.

 Section 1A: Maths